ACID - Air Cargo Incident Data

 Better data for better decisions

-Part of Simplifying the Business Cargo (StB Cargo), the ACID project aims at building an Air Cargo Incident Database of de-identified airline incident reports which would offer a secure environment for airlines and ground handlers to pool safety and operations information, supporting a proactive data-driven approach for advanced trend analysis, predictive risk mitigation and improvement programs.
+Part of Simplifying the Business Cargo (StB Cargo), the Air Cargo Incident Data (ACID) project aims to collect and report on de-identified airline incident reports which would offer a secure environment for airlines and ground handlers to pool safety and operations information, supporting a proactive data-driven approach for advanced trend analysis, predictive risk mitigation and improvement programs.

 The air cargo industry has been looking to IATA to establish some form of industry incident tracking mechanism to record and develop intelligence on incidents related to: lithium batteries, other dangerous goods, general cargo, and ULD’s.

-Such a database would enable IATA to see which areas need our attention, as well as track if incidents reduce following campaigns and actions by IATA, ICAO and others
+This kind of insight would enable IATA and the industry to see which areas need attention, as well as track if incidents reduce following campaigns and actions by IATA, ICAO, and others.

 Not re-inventing the wheel

-In the desire not to overburden industry with reporting and to ensure we don’t do something in parallel to that which may be best performed elsewhere, IATA Cargo is working with IATA SFO division on their Safety Incident Database project, which aims at modernizing the GADM program, using or enhancing the existing GDDB / STEADES to record such data.
+In the desire not to overburden industry with reporting and to ensure we don’t do something in parallel to that which may be best performed elsewhere, IATA Cargo is working with the SFO division on their Safety Incident Database project, which aims at modernizing the Global Aviation Data Management (GADM) program, using or enhancing the existing GDDB / STEADES to record such data.

-In June-July 2017, IATA surveyed airlines and ground handlers to understand their current practices in terms of cargo incident data collection and reporting as well as their needs, expectations, capabilities and limitations to evolve towards a global Air Cargo Incident Database.
+IATA surveyed airlines and ground handlers to understand their needs, expectations, capabilities and limitations to evolve towards global Air Cargo Incident Data.